I live in Orkney, a small group of islands off the North coast of Scotland. I write and make art that invites a moment of quiet, calm focus.

 I have carried out residencies at the British School at Rome, The University of Oxford, Grizedale Forest, Tasmanian School of Art in Hobart, Scottish Sculpture Workshop, Stills Gallery, IAAB International Residency Programme in Basel, Wysing Arts Centre, and Timespan Arts and Heritage in Helmsdale.

 I have been commissioned to make major public art works for The Balfour Hospital, Kirkwall, Edinburgh Royal Infirmary, Great Ormond Street Hospital and Auchterarder Community School.

-Awards include a Scottish Arts Council Artist’s Award, a Carnegie Research Award, an RSA Art for Architecture Award and a British Council Scholarship.
+Awards for my art work include the Royal Scottish Academy William Littlejohn Award, Scottish Arts Council Artist’s Award, a Carnegie Research Award, an RSA Art for Architecture Award and a British Council Scholarship.

 Writing for publication is a more recent development, although it has always been part of my creative process.

 My first book, “The Clearing” was published by Little, Brown in Spring 2020.